awsdocs/amazon-rds-user-guide/doc_source/custom-cev.md

 ### Adding necessary IAM permissions<a name="custom-cev.preparing.iam"></a>

-The IAM principal that creates the CEV must have either of the following policies:
+Make sure that the IAM principal that creates the CEV has either of the following policies:
 + The `AdministratorAccess` policy
 + The `AmazonRDSFullAccess` policy with the following additional permissions:
   + The `mediaimport` action